Assessment of Learning

 What is reported every three years?

-The Cohort Schedule and Cohort List indicates when the Full Report Addendum is due.
-The Full Report Addendum includes:
+The Assessment of Learning (AoL) and Academic Program Review (APR) Reporting Schedule indicates when the Full AoL 3rd Year Report is due.
+The Full AoL 3rd Year Report includes:

 • Interpretation of results and trends over the previous 3-year assessment period,